BRAZIL SOLO TRAVEL GUIDE

 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

-Brazil has ecotourism vacation ideas available to explore for your next vacation.
+Brazil has ecotourism ideas available to explore for your next vacation.

-Of course, my standard tips for female and solo travelers still apply:
+Of course, my standard travel tips for female travelers and solo travelers also apply:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.